LuvSharma007/NotesmanAI/ReadMe.txt

 3.) implement web sockets for Real time update on frontend using (socket.io) (pending) 4.) store one user files data in one qdrant collection (pending) 5.) add confirm message to delete file
-5.)
+6.)
 Redirect back to user on /c after deletion
+7.) improve system prompt
+8.) check if the agents gets tool data or not

 run worker - npx --yes --locally tsx src/bullmq/workers/upload.worker.ts